The Edward de Bono Institute

 Ph.D.(Dunelm), M.A., B.A.
 (Hons)

-Professor Sandra M. Dingli is Director of The Edward de Bono Institute for the Design and Development of Thinking at the University of Malta.
-As a Senior Lecturer she conducts workshops and delivers lectures on creativity and innovation management, foresight, the de Bono thinking techniques, philosophy of mind and philosophy of artificial intelligence to undergraduate and postgraduate students.
+Professor Sandra M. Dingli obtained her PhD from the University of Durham, U.K. She conducts workshops and delivers lectures on creativity and innovation management, foresight, the de Bono thinking techniques, philosophy of mind and philosophy of artificial intelligence to undergraduate and postgraduate students.
 Sandra was instrumental in setting up the Institute in collaboration with Professor Edward de Bono in October 1992.

 In 2004 Sandra designed and launched a new postgraduate degree, a Master of Arts in Creativity and Innovation.
 Sandra has organised five International Conferences on Creative Thinking at the University of Malta.
 Five books with selected proceedings of the International Conferences have been edited by Dr Sandra M. Dingli and published by the University of Malta Press.